 As we mention earlier, the BiK is taxable on the employee and the employer by way of tax and NICs.
-Important to highlight, as a contractor, the employee is you and the employer is your company.
-Besides the tax payable by the employee, your company will pay HMRC a National Insurance contributions charge.
-Basically, the rate of NI for this 13.8% (14.53% in 2022/23) upon the value of the benefit.
+Important to highlight, as a contractor, you are the employee, and your company is the employer.
+Besides the tax payable on the benefit by the employee, your company will pay HMRC a National Insurance contributions charge.
+Basically, the rate of employer NI for this 13.8% (14.53% in 2022/23) upon the value of the benefit.
 Furthermore, this NI charge is known as Class 1A NIC.

 In addition to the BiK being known as perks, some also call it fringe benefits of a job.
 Certainly, in both cases a `benefit’ is received by the employee from the employer.
-Therefore, this will be taxable upon both the employer and employee.
+Therefore, this’ll be taxable upon both the employer and employee.

-To summarise, if you receive any form of payment from your company that in turn benefits you on a personal level and this is not `wholly, exclusively, and necessary’ for your business, it is likely that you will have received a BiK.
+To summarise, if you receive any form of payment from your company that in turn benefits you on a personal level and this is not `wholly, exclusively, and necessary’ for your business, it’s likely that you’ll have received a BiK.
 In conclusion, the BiK is taxable to prevent you from replacing your salary with another type of benefit.